Frequently Asked Questions

-I founded the company in December 2003 when I combined my successful association accounting practice into a small management-only company which handled approximately eight associations comprising about 400 homes.
-The following year I rebranded the company Vision and have operated it ever since.
+I founded the company in December 2003 when I combined my successful association accounting practice into a small HOA-management-only company which handled approximately eight associations comprising about 400 homes.
+The following year I rebranded the company Vision Community Management and have operated it ever since.

-How many HOA properties does your company currently manage?
+How many community associations does your company currently manage?

-We manage 206 HOA and Condominium communities ranging from 8 doors to 2,558 doors throughout Maricopa County comprising over 43,000 units.
-Our entire client list is available for review on our website: www.wearevision.com.
+We manage 307 HOA's ranging from 8 doors to 2,606 doors throughout the Greater Phoenix and Flagstaff areas comprising over 45,700 homes.
+Our entire list of association clients is available for review on our website: www.wearevision.com/current-homeowners

 How many employees do you have dedicated to managing HOAs?

-89, including 33 CAAM and/or CMCA/AMS certified Community Managers, and 3 PCAMs.
+91, including 35 CAAM and/or CMCA/AMS/PCAM certified Community Managers.
 Additionally, a total of 45 Vision employees hold professional certifications and/or licenses.

-How many managers and employees hold professional certifications?
+How many community managers and employees hold professional certifications?

-Vision requires 100% of our managers to be both state (CAAM) and nationally (CMCA, AMS, PCAM) certified within their first year of service.
-As a result, Vision is one of only ~190 management companies in the United States to hold the Accredited Association Management Company (AAMC) designation.
-All of our managers complete no less than 40 hours of ongoing continuing education per year.
+Vision requires 100% of our HOA community managers to be both state (CAAM) and nationally (CMCA, AMS, PCAM) certified within their first year of service.
+As a result, Vision is one of only ~250 HOA management companies in the United States to hold the Accredited Association Management Company (AAMC) designation.
+All of our community managers complete no less than 40 hours of ongoing continuing education per year.

 How long has your current corporate management been in place?